solita/solita.github.com/_posts/2022-04-20-reinforcement-learning.md

 ## What is reinforcement learning?

 Machine learning is a wide field with lots of different subtopics.
 One of the most interesting subtopics for me is reinforcement learning.
 It's a form of unsupervised learning, which means that the idea is not to teach a car how to drive but to teach it **how to learn how to drive**.
 It's not unlike training a puppy.
 You let it dwell in the inherent chaos, but keep a good feedback loop going, so you can reward it for making good decisions.
-Eventually the trainee, in this case, Deepracer will learn to associate good input (state) with good decisions (actions) that further its goal: the ability to navigate a racetrack fast.
+Eventually the trainee, in this case Deepracer will learn to associate good input (state) with good decisions (actions) that further its goal: the ability to navigate a racetrack fast.

 What fascinates me in reinforcement learning is that we as humans are used to expert rules system: We think we can see which actions produce favorable outcomes.
 And often we do, we're very good at that.
 This is how old-school hierarchical management works: Based on your superior experience, you tell how things should be done - even micro-managing things to get the details in.
 But that's a very rigid way of thinking - and makes also an assumption that the expert rule is so far optimized, there's nothing left to learn or to improve, and also idea is that one size fits all: For a new situation, new expert rules are needed, because there's no adaptation.
 By the way, you cannot do this with dogs, because they wouldn't understand your explanation, and would not be automatically motivated to follow it.